Install Infinite Scale on a Server

 1000

-and will mostly not match the user who copied the folders:chown -R 1000:1000 /mnt/config /mnt/data
+and will most likely not be the user who copied the folders:chown -R 1000:1000 /mnt/config /mnt/data

 -